K1-R1/SwayFromforBytes/README.md

 - Confirm equivalence between: Rust hashing, Sway hashing, Sway hashing via Bytes for:

 1. struct with fields of the above types✅
-1. struct with fields of the above types + Bytes
+2. struct with fields of the above types + Bytes✅
+3. struct from point 2. but all fields optional